 - colour coding for categories (a feature I LOVE)

-You’ll literally be guided through, step-by-step, in setting up your account and populating categories.
-It’s one of the best on-boarding processes I have experienced.
+You'll literally be guided through, step-by-step, in setting up your account and populating categories – making for a great on-boarding experience.

-Check how to add categories, set up your schedule and add content to those categories in the video above.
+Check how to add categories, set up your schedule and add content to those categories in the video below:

-#2 SmarterQueue makes it easy to add time slots to your schedule
+#2 SmarterQueue makes it easy to add your best posting times to your schedule:

-Or if you are transferring from another tool, SmarterQueue gives you a helping hand to import your queue from Edgar (or another tool) using wizadry.
+Or if you are transferring from another tool, SmarterQueue gives you a helping hand to import your queue from Edgar (or another tool).
+SmarterQueue analyses your social profiles and then re-creates a posting schedule based on your existing schedule. then you just have to allocate categories to those posts and you're done.

 Once you start adding content to timeslots on ScheduleQueue, it's super fast to fill out your schedule with the categories you set up.

-This is a feature I love on SmarterQueue vs Meet Edgar.. the colour coding.
-It makes it so much easier to find, move, schedule and edit content:
+A feature I love on SmarterQueue (which makes it a great Meet Edgar alternative) is the colour coding.
+It makes it so much easier to find, move, schedule and edit content.

 #3 It's Easy To Find, Add, and Transfer Content to SmarterQueue